NavyaG-lab/Tech-writer/etl_operators/setup_datomic_pii_deletion_monitoring.md

    deletion) on the production databases.
 2. _Correnteza_: Data Infra service that (re-)extracts datomic logs from the production databases.
-3. _JoinOp_: Op that joins Malzahar contracts to our datomic raw logs to find which logs contain data that is supposed to be deleted and hence need to be reextracted.
-Also holds all the entities that cannot be joined for monitoring.
+3. _BaseOp_: Op that joins Malzahar contracts to our datomic raw logs to find which logs contain data that is supposed to be deleted and hence need to be reextracted.
 4. _JoinHistoryOp_: A filtered JoinOp with only successful joins.
 This op is archived to retain a history of what was found to be reextracted in the past.
 5. _ServingOp_: Aggregation of the JoinOp that is sent to correnteza so that it can figure out which log parts to reextract.
 6. _ReextractionDSS_: Dataset series about when correnteza reextracted what log